Prag8855/aab/frontend/content/guides/start-a-business-in-germany.md

 ### Do your taxes

 Every year, you must make a [tax declaration](/glossary/Steuererklärung).
-Remember that most business expenses are [tax-deductible](/glossary/steuerlich%20absetzbar): tax advisor, tax software, insurance, transportation, computers, internet, mobile phone, banking fees, part of your rent and a lot more.
-This reduces your taxable income, so you pay less taxes.
+Most business expenses are [tax-deductible](/glossary/steuerlich%20absetzbar): tax advisor, tax software, insurance, transportation, computers, internet, mobile phone, banking fees, part of your rent and a lot more.
+This reduces your taxable income, so you pay less [income tax](/glossary/Einkommensteuer).

 ### Get legal insurance